mongodb-js/charts-embed-sdk/examples/charts/click-events-filtering/README.md

 ### Create chart to embed

-1. Log onto MongoDB Charts
+1. Log onto MongoDB Charts.

 2. If you haven't done so already, create a chart on any dashboard that you would like to embed.